1993 BMW E36 Reborn with 535 HP of Pure American Muscle

 • Paul Botting and Trevor Petrow, the LS1/E36 gurus

-• Chris and Arlyn for amazing exhaust work
+• Chris and Arlyn, for the amazing exhaust work

 • Maranello Auto Refinished Ltd.